-The presence of bluebreast darters indicate good water quality and stream habitat because of their low tolerance for siltation and pollution.
+The presence of Bluebreast Darter indicates good water quality and stream habitat because of their low tolerance for siltation and pollution.

 There is a single population in New York that is in the Allegheny River and Oswayo Creek.
 The population size is unknown at this time.
 Fish are found infrequently and in low numbers.